flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 The core idea of Distributional Bellman is to ask the following questions.
 If we can model the Distribution of the total future rewards, why restrict ourselves to the expected value (i.e. Q function)?
 There are several benefits to learning an approximate distribution rather than its approximate expectation.

 Consider a commuter who drives to work every morning.
 We want to model the total commute time of the trip.
 Under normal circumstances, the traffic are cleared and the trip would take around 30 minutes.
-However, traffic accidents do occur once in a while (e.g. car crashes, break down in the middle of the highway, etc), and if that happens, it will usually cause the traffic to be at a standstill and add an hour to the trip.
+However, traffic accidents do occur once in a while (e.g. car crashes, break down in the middle of the highway, etc), and if that happens, it will usually cause the traffic to be at a standstill and add an hour to the trip (i.e. 90 minutes).
 Let’s say traffic accident like that happens once every 5 days on average.
-If we uses expected value to model the commute time of the trip, the expected commute time will be 30 + 60 / 5 = **42 minutes**.
+If we use expected value to model the commute time of the trip, the expected commute time will be 30 + 60 / 5 = **42 minutes**.
 However, we know such expected figure is not so meaningful, since it vastly overestimates the commute time most of the time, and vastly underestimates the commute time when traffic accidents do occur.
 If instead we treat the total commute time as a random variable and model its distribution, it should look like this:

 ![Commute Time Distribution](/img/commute_time_distribution.png){:width="500"}

 Notice that the distribution of commute time is **bimodal**.
 Most of the time the trip would take 30 minutes on average, however, if traffic accident occurs, the commute time would take 90 minutes on average.
-Given the full picture of the distribution, next time when we head out to work, it’d better to look up the traffic situation on the highway.
+Given the full picture of the distribution, next time when we head out to work, we’d better look up the traffic situation on the highway.
 If traffic accident is reported, we can choose to bike to work which would take around 60 minutes, which could save us 30 minutes!

 #### Choosing Action based on Distribution instead of Expected Value

 In reinforcement learning, we use the Bellman equation to approximate the expected value of future rewards.
 As illustrated in the commute time example above, if the environment is stochastic in nature (occurrence of traffic accidents) and the future rewards follow **multimodal distribution** (bimodally distributed commute time), choosing actions based on expected value may lead to suboptimal outcome.
 In the example above, if we realize there is a traffic accident and it will likely take 90 minutes to get to office, the optimal action would be to bike even though the expected commute time of biking is 60 minutes which is larger than the expected commute time of driving (42 minutes).

 Another obvious benefit of modeling distribution instead of expected value is that sometimes even though the expected future rewards of 2 actions are identical, their **variances might be very different**.
-If we are risk averse, it would preferable to choose the action with smaller variance.
-Using the commute time example again, if we have 2 actions to choose from: driving or taking the train, both actions have the same expected commute time (i.e. 42 minutes), but taking the train has smaller variance since it does not affected by unexpected traffic conditions.
+If we are risk averse, it would be preferable to choose the action with smaller variance.
+Using the commute time example again, if we have 2 actions to choose from: driving or taking the train, both actions have the same expected commute time (i.e. 42 minutes), but taking the train has smaller variance since it does not get affected by unexpected traffic conditions.
 Most people would prefer taking the train over driving.

 #### Formulation of Distribution Bellman